 We are delighted to receive applications from students who have studied Computer Science at GCSE or A-Level (often called Computing by the examination boards) and we will give due consideration to them.
 Currently, only a minority of students have had a chance to study Computer Science (especially at GCSE), so do not worry if you have not had the opportunity.

-Applicants holding an Edexcel Higher Award (HNC/HND) with a significant Computing content may be able to complete the course within two years.
-It is possible to top-up from an ordinary to an honours degree if you have a UWIC awarded degree.
-Please contact the Admissions Tutor if you wish to enter via these routes.
+Applicants holding an Edexcel Higher Award (HNC/HND) with a significant Computing or Business content may be able to complete the course within two years.
+It is possible to top-up from an ordinary to an honours degree if you have a UWIC or Cardiff Met awarded degree.
+Please contact Admissions if you wish to enter via these routes.

 Also available for part-time study and can take between three to six years to complete.
 Attendance is usually one evening and one afternoon per week over a 30 week period; please contact us for further information.